phetsims/phet-info/checklists/new-repo-checklist.md

 - [ ] Apply branch protection rules
   using [protect-branches-for-repo.js](https://github.com/phetsims/perennial/blob/main/js/scripts/protect-branches-for-repo.js).
   Follow the instructions in the documentation at the top of the script.
-- [ ] Notify Slack channel dev-public that the repo has been created.
-E.g. "I just added a new repository, {{REPO}}.
-  Please pull perennial and perennial-alias and run `clone-missing-repos.sh` at your convenience."
 - [ ] If using IDEA/Webstorm (pre-2018), add the git source root for the repository.
 - [ ] Follow any remaining "Implementation" tasks in the Main Checklist issue that you created above.
 - [ ] If applicable, add any needed dependencies to `phetLibs` in package.json.
 If you change package.json,